Kysic/webdavFileTree/README.md

 # WebDAVFileTree
-Pure javascript lib able to display the content of a remote webdav directory on a html page.
+Pure javascript lib able to display the content of a remote webdav directory on a html page, and upload or delete files.

 ## Description

-It's in fact just a connector between two existing HTML/javascript code :
+It's based on two existing tools :
  - jquery.fileTree from Cory LaViska available at http://www.abeautifulsite.net/jquery-file-tree/
 (slightly modified to work with a javascript connector instead of a connector on a remote server).
  - jsdavclient, a "Low-level JavaScript WebDAV client implementation written in Javascript" from Sven vogler,